14 Minute Read

 How to Prevent Emotional Spending

-- Will I really use it?
 Is that cat hat you’re buying for Mr. Whiskers really going to serve you (or him) in the long run?
 How about those cast-iron bacon bowls?
-Can’t you just eat your meat next to your eggs?
-Ask yourself how often you’re going to use whatever it is you want.
-If it’s a buy-it-and-forget-it purchase, go ahead and forget it now.
+Would it kill you to eat your meat next to your eggs?
+Ask yourself how often you’re going to use that shiny new purchase.
+If you’re not likely to remember you own it three months from now, go ahead and do yourself a favor and forget it now.